 PTCB (PTCE) Eligibility

-• Live in the United States or its territories
+- Reside in the United States or its territories

-• Fully disclose any criminal or State Board of Pharmacy actions
+- Disclose criminal or State Board of Pharmacy actions

-• Comply with all PTCB certification policies
+- Comply with PTCB certification policies

 These requirements are designed to ensure candidates have the foundational knowledge needed to work safely in a pharmacy environment.